janosgyerik/articles/hacking-contest-lessons/level4.md

 In this program however,
 we don't have such easy target.
 On the other hand,
-we can bring insecure code inside through the input string.
+we can bring insecure code inside, using the input string.
 We could inject what is commonly called a *shellcode*: a small piece of binary code that executes `/bin/sh`.

 Implementing such shellcode is beyond the scope of this article.
-If you are interested,
+If you're interested,
-it is thoroughly explained in the Smash The Stack article[5], see the resources.
+it's thoroughly explained in the Smash The Stack article[5].
-Essentially it is a modified version of a simple C program like this:
+Essentially it's a modified version of a simple C program like this:
 ```
 #include <stdio.h>